 Reducing food waste is an important part of our mission and is still very much at the heart of what we do today.
 Meal kits significantly cut down on food waste because each ingredient is perfectly measured at peak freshness and pre-portioned.
 At Goodfood, we aim to source our products in a responsible way and have made significant strides in sourcing our products locally and ethically.
 Our packaging and cardboard boxes are currently entirely recyclable.
-We have recently developed and launched a reusable box in collaboration with a Quebec-based company aimed at reducing packaging waste from its meal kit delivery services as part of green initiatives to eliminate 12 million pieces of single serve packaging.
+While the offering is currently on hold due to the COVID-19 pandemic, we developed and launched a reusable box in collaboration with a Québec-based company aimed at reducing packaging waste from its meal kit delivery services as part of green initiatives to eliminate 12 million pieces of single serve packaging.
 Once delivered, the reusable boxes will be returned to us where they will be cleaned, refilled and used for delivery again.
 Each reusable box may be used up to 100 times.
 These new boxes have innovative insulation built into them to eliminate the need for disposable ice packs.
-We are also developing biodegradable packaging to improve our overall sustainability.
+Goodfood has also entered into an agreement with a supplier for plant-based packaging solutions to be used for select ready-to-eat products as part of the Company's green initiatives.
 Our team is focused on innovation to improve our packaging design, lower overall costs, and reduce our carbon footprint.